 But this is really just syntactic sugar.
 It doesn’t let you select any elements that you couldn’t select before.
 So, boring.

-So, why isn’t there nothing new?
+So, why are there no new CSS Selectors worth talking about?
 I think it’s because we’re not asking for them, because we’re all doing things like this:

 But even if you’re writing your own styles, chances are you’ve recently adopted a methodology like this one:

 Even CSS Modules is just an easy way to generate unique class names: